Posted By

-Delaying a fleet upgrade though, could cost you more in the long run.
+However, it should be noted that delaying a fleet upgrade could cost you more in the long run.
 If a vehicle needs additional maintenance, you’ll have to pay those bills, as well as think about the loss of productivity while that car is off the road.

 In this guide, you’ll learn more about strategies and solutions to navigate rising costs and how to make informed decisions about upgrading your fleet.